BrianSandiford/GitOps-Pipeline/README.md

 ## SSH integration between Jenkins and GitHub

-As you can no longer authenticate to github with a password SSH keys are needed whenever you push to your git repo.
+As you can no longer authenticate to github with a password SSH keys are used whenever you push to your git repo.

+Jenkins must be up and running and Credentials plug-in installed in Jenkins

 ## Finally
 A git push should trigger the build.